 See Related: Best Tropical Vacation Spots in the World

 Address: 600 S McClelland St, Santa Maria, CA 93454

 Are you looking for a place to cool off when visiting the Santa Maria Valley area?
-Or do you want a place where you can continue your swimming workout routine?
+Or do you want a place to continue your swimming workout routine?
 Check out the Paul Nelson Aquatic Center during your visit.

-This aquatic center is home to an Olympic-sized swimming pool and a zero-depth entry recreational pool.
-The Paul Nelson Aquatic Center has something to offer everyone, of all swimming skill levels.
+This aquatic center has an Olympic-sized swimming pool and a zero-depth entry recreational pool.
+The Paul Nelson Aquatic Center has something to offer everyone of all swimming skill levels.
 Those who love swimming will want to experience everything this aquatic center has to offer.

 15. Central Coast Sports Arena